alexander-koch/golem/Bytecode.md

 |---                  |---
 |syscall x            | invokes an internal known method at internal-index x, pushes a return value (similar to asm int-instruction)
 |invoke x,y           | invoke method at address x with y args, push return value
-|invokevirtual x,y    | invokes a virtual class method, at address x with y args, and saves a class in the stack frame
 |reserve x            | reserves x memory for function calls, to keep values in VRAM
 |ret                  | returns from function to last instruction pointer
 |retvirtual           | returns from a virtual class function